Italy: Mario Draghi presents policy goals | DW | 17.02.2021

 New Italian premier Mario Draghi was on Wednesday set to give details of his strategy to end a period of political crisis.

-The Senate speech is hotly anticipated, with Draghi having said little in public about his objectives since being sworn into office.
+The Senate speech is hotly anticipated, with Draghi having said little in public about the objectives of his technocrat government since being sworn into office.

 Draghi is facing the vote of confidence in the Senate late Wednesday, with a vote in the larger lower chamber to follow on Thursday.